Ev11nroo/roblox-cmd-launcher/README.md

 Open another terminal to where your Roblox Player installation is (not Studio!) and type in the executable name.

 - This will be `RobloxPlayerBeta.exe`
-- For Linux users, this may be a PATH executable (Example: `vinegar player` or `flatpak run org.vinegarhq.Vinegar player run`)
+- For Linux users, this may be a PATH executable (Example: `vinegar player run` or `flatpak run org.vinegarhq.Vinegar player run`)

 Copy your "play token" from the first terminal (`CTRL+SHIFT+C`) and paste into the second terminal. (`CTRL+SHIFT+V`) Then run it.